 Notable festival performances include the Australian Festival of Chamber Music, Adelaide Cabaret, Sydney Festival, Aurora Festival, International Society for Contemporary Music (ISCM), and World Saxophone Congress.
 International performances have seen travels to Scotland, France, Hong Kong and China.

 Andrew has also been involved in a number of live to air radio broadcasts for ABC Classic FM and Fine Music 2MBS.
 CD releases include: "Ballads of a Pleasant Life" Nexas Quartet/Peter Coleman-Wright (ABC Classics) and "Current" (Nexas Quartet).
+As well as Cyrus Meurant's "4 Pieces" for Soprano Saxophone and Electric Organ.
 Through performances with the Sydney Symphony Orchestra Andrew has also had the pleasure to perform solos with pop artists including Natalie Cole, Ben Folds and Conchita Wurst.
 Andrew has also recorded for a number of soundtracks including the recent HBO/BBC production "Top of the Lake: China Girl" with music by Mark Bradshaw.

 In his saxophone study Andrew was awarded both a B.Mus (Hons) and M.Mus from the Sydney Conservatorium of Music.
 The study of the latter was undertaken with the assistance of the prestigious Henderson Postgraduate Award.
 Throughout his tertiary study Andrew won numerous competitions and received a number of scholarships as well as furthering his studies with numerous European sojourns.